CameronBodine/PINGMapper/docs/Run_Programmatically.md

 ## Run PINGMapper Programmatically

-This guide shows how to call `doWork` from your own Python script to process a single sonar file or a batch directory.
+This guide shows how to call `doWork` from your own Python script to process a single sonar file, a batch directory, or an explicit list of files.

 ### Prerequisites

 - PINGMapper is installed or the repo is on `PYTHONPATH`.
 - You have a valid sonar file (e.g., `.DAT`, `.sl2`, `.sl3`, `.RSD`, `.svlog`, `.jsf`, `.xtf`, `.sdf`).
 - You have write access to the output folder.

 ### Minimal Single-File Example